CosmoLike/cocoa/README.md

 - :interrobang: FAQ: How do you manipulate files on the host computer from within the Docker container?

     The flag `-v $(pwd):/home/whovian/host/` in the `docker run` command ensures that files on the host computer have been mounted to the directory `/home/whovian/host/`.
-Files within the folder where the contained was initiated are accessible on `/home/whovian/host/`.
-When the user accesses the container, they should see the host's directory where the Docker container was initiated after typing
+Files within the folder where the Docker container was initialized are accessible in the `/home/Whovian/host/` folder.
+When the user accesses the container, they should see the host's directory where the Docker container was initiated after typing:

       cd /home/whovian/host/
       ls

     Users should work inside the `/home/whovian/host/` directory to avoid losing work in case the docker image needs to be deleted,